 **If sick hours are not frontloaded.

-Like SDI, PFML is a benefit funded via mandatory payroll deductions and employer contributions.
-Employers can request an exemption if they already provide this benefit, and employers with less than 25 employees do not have to pay the employer portion of the medical leave split.
+Like SDI, Massachusetts's PFML program is funded via mandatory payroll deductions and employer contributions.
+Employers can request an exemption if they already provide this benefit, and employers with 24 or fewer employees don't have to pay the employer portion of the medical leave split.
 Employers covered by this program can also volunteer to cover more (or any) of the following rates.

 Massachusetts Employer Registration